 Cultural Trail Prangins Castle

-The Château de Prangins is the heart of the barony.
+The Château de Prangins is the heart of the barony of Prangins.
 Baron Louis-François Guiguer (1741-1786), son of Jean-Georges Guiguer (1707-1770) and Elisabeth Darcy (1736-1760) spent his youth in Paris and Geneva.

 There are ten marked spots along this trail.
-From the starting point at Château de Prangins, it leads to Sadex-Les Abériaux and its lake dwellings (UNESCO heritage), then continues to Promenthoux, named after the noble family who lived there in the 13th century, the Golf Impérial, a former estate, where some members of the Napoleon family took refuge in 1814.
+The trail leads to Sadex-Les Abériaux and the lake dwellings (UNESCO heritage) and continues to Promenthoux, named after the noble family who lived there in the 13th centur and the Golf Impérial, the refuge of members of the family of Napoleon 1814.

 The trail continues to the Toblerones aux Avouillons and ends in La Lignière, the holiday resort of Voltaire.
 The Villa Rose fortification is a museum nowadays, but was a fort in 1940,

 (Source and more information: www.chateaudeprangins.ch).